patrickdmccarthy/weather/README.md

 $ gulp serve
 ```

 And then access the application by going to http://localhost:9000/ in your browser.

+From there, add anywhere from 1-6 cities, along with a reload interval for each one to track the weather.

 Enjoy!